dereneaton/ipyrad/docs/outline.rst

 Assembly Outline
 ================

-The typical workflow to move from fastQ formatted input data to assembled comparative data sets in ipyrad_ involves
-:ref:`seven sequential steps <seven_steps>`.
+The typical workflow to move from fastq formatted input data to assembled output files in ipyrad_ involves :ref:`seven sequential steps <seven_steps>`.
 The reason it is separated into distinct steps is to create a modular workflow that can be easily restarted if it is interrupted, and can be easily :ref:`branched<branching_workflow>` at different points to create